 Fort Clark and the Bombardment of Fort Hatteras Historical Marker

-The Hatteras Inlet is located between Hatteras Island and Ocracoke Island and it was at this site where Fort Clark and Fort Hatteras were constructed once North Carolina joined the Confederacy in 1861.
-These forts, constructed largely by enslaved men, were strategically important as the Confederacy wanted to control the Pamlico Sound.
-After Confederates stationed in the area seized Northern merchant ships, the Union navy planned an attack and captured the forts after an unconditional surrender was agreed upon by both parties.
+The Hatteras Inlet, located between Hatteras Island and Ocracoke Island, was the location where Fort Clark and Fort Hatteras were constructed when North Carolina joined the Confederacy in 1861.
+At the beginning of the Civil War, Confederate soldiers and enslaved laborers constructed Fort Clark and Fort Hatteras with attempts to protect Hatteras Inlet, a key strategic route for shipping.
+The route was pivotal for the Confederacy, who wanted to control the Pamlico Sound.
+With the importance of controlling this waterway at large, the Union wasted no time in assembling a force to dislodge the Confederate defenders of these forts.
+Confederates stationed in the area seized Northern merchant ships, the Union navy planned an attack and captured the forts after an unconditional surrender was agreed upon by both parties.

 SourcesThe Civil War on the Outer Banks.
 National Park Service.
 Accessed October 12, 2017. https://www.nps.gov/caha/learn/historyculture/civilwar.htm.